Ho’ola ka wai ia Maui - He Moemoea (Water Restores Life to Maui - A Dream), 2025

 Bioplastics Cookbook for Ritual Healing from Petrochemical Landscapes (2019 - 2020, ongoing)This online cookbook + storybook refigures materials and methods for radically remaking the historically dominant petrochemically derived plastic materials t…

-Bioplastics Cookbook for Ritual Healing from Petrochemical Landscapes (2019 - 2020, ongoing)
+Bioplastics Cookbook for Ritual Healing from Petrochemical Landscapes, 2019 - 2021

 This online cookbook + storybook refigures materials and methods for radically remaking the historically dominant petrochemically derived plastic materials that we use in our everyday lives… for reclaiming, rebuilding, and healing from the extractive and destructive processes of techno-capitalism.
 This project was awarded with a web residency by Akademie Schloss Solitude and ZKM | Center for Art and Media